CIS565-Fall-2023/Project4-CUDA-Denoiser/README.md

 This is a CUDA implementation of the paper ["Edge-Avoiding A-Trous Wavelet Transform for fast Global Illumination Filtering"](https://jo.dreggn.org/home/2010_atrous.pdf), which describes a fast-approximation for a Gaussian-blur based denoiser for noisy path traced images coupled with an edge-avouding solution.
 This denoiser helps significantly reduce render times by reducing the overall samples per pixel required to get a denoised render that looks comparable to a render that would require many more samples per pixel to look similar.

+This project is an extension of my [CUDA Path Tracer](https://github.com/utkarshdwivedi3997/CIS-565-Project3-CUDA-Path-Tracer).

 ## Process

 ### 1. Generate noisy path-traced result